labtst-online/fast-profile_service/README.md

 pytest
 ```

-## GitHub Actions(CI)
+## GitHub Actions (CI, CD)

-GitHub Actions workflow runs tests and ruff formater check on every push and pull request to the main and develop branches.
+* Continuous Integration workflow runs tests and ruff formater check on every push and pull request to the main and develop branches.
+* Continuous Delivery workflow build and push image to GHCR.

 ## License

-The Fastboosty Profile Service is licensed under the terms of the MIT license.
+This repository is licensed under the terms of the MIT license.